Daiwv/CryptoProfitTracker/README.md

 Created using [creately.com](https://creately.com/)

-## TODO Checklist
+## TODO

-[x] Connect and get all transactions from Bittrex through the API.

-[x] Consolidate the transactions data based on Deposit, Withdrawal, and Order History

-[x] Display all assets and the average buy rate of it.

-[x] Fix bug where updated ticker will mess the order of the odd and non-odd <td>

-[x] Update UI to match initial mock, show last sync time and sync button on the bottom of the window.
+- Bittrex API only supports 65 last transactions, modify the requirement for needing initial complete transaction (CSV) from Bittrex then do checking whether /account/getbalances matches the current calculation, ask user to re-upload when it's not.

-[ ] Design a database structure to keep the portfolio and the last transaction sync'd.
+- Design a database structure to keep the portfolio and the last transaction sync'd.
 (Currently it's fetching all transactions and recalculating every time)

+- Set BTC Current Rate to the BTC-USDT Market

-[ ] Sort by field.
+- Sort by field.

-[x] Show loading animation if data is being fetched.

-[x] Effect for Sidebar Buttons Hover.